The Message of the Starry Messenger is:

 What ails thee?

-In the Grail Legend chronopathology is expressed when the inherent virtue of Earth, of our bodies, and the affirmation that spiritual experience is sensual and joyful– all disappear — the Wasteland.
+In the Grail Legend chronopathology and dis-aster are expressed when the inherent virtue of Earth, of our bodies, and the affirmation that spiritual experience is sensual and joyful– all disappear — the Wasteland.

 I’ve had mixed feelings about watching our children walking upon the living Earth that is beautifully open to the depths staring at their electronic devices playing Pokemon Go.
 Here in Medina, in the evenings this summer,the children have come outside for the first time in years to wander over the Square with their minds logged into a virtual world that has nothing to do with the authentic reality of their own breathing and heart-beats upon the Sacred Earth.
 It has been this disconnect that has been our inherited wound since we split from the stars.
 Our children are being children.